 A lease can be written or can be oral, or partly both.
 It is recommended you use a written agreement stating all the terms of the agreement.
 Any changes to the agreement should be recorded in writing, such as rent, length of lease, etc.

-The owner and tenant cannot agree to things that are not allowed under the Residential Tenancy Act 1997 (the Act).
+The owner and tenant cannot agree to terms which are not allowed under the Residential Tenancy Act 1997 (the Act).

 If the agreement is in writing, the owner must give the tenant a copy of the agreement within 14 days of beginning the tenancy.
 The agreement should be:

 The owner should give the tenant a copy of the Rental Guide booklet (PDF, 4.0 MB).
 Copies are available from Service Tasmania shops.

 If the property has strata title rules that must be followed, the owner must give the tenant a copy of the rules at the time of entering into the agreement.